nominolo/scion/README.markdown

 for how to use it.
 However, you may look at the Emacs frontend for inspiration.

-The Emacs frontend is implemented as a Haskell server
+The Emacs frontend is implemented as a Haskell server.
+The server is a separate package, scion-server, which depends on the main scion package.

 Emacs
 -----

-Install Scion with Emacs support, either via
+Install Scion with Emacs support:

-    $ cabal install scion -femacs

-or, if you have a locally copy of Scion

-    $ cd <scion>
+    $ cd dir/to/scion/server
-    $ cabal install -femacs
+    $ cabal install

-You'll end up with a binary called "emacs-server".
+You'll end up with a binary called "scion_server".

-    $ ./.cabal/bin/emacs_server
+    $ ~/.cabal/bin/scion_server

 Add the following to your emacs configuration (typically "~/.emacs"):